klavins/LeanBook/md/src/Integers/Operators.md

 In this section we show how to _lift_ an operation, such as negation or addition, from `Pair` to `Int`, and more generally from any type to a quotient on that type.
  ## Lifting Negation

-Next, we define the meaning of negation, which is simply to switch the elements of a pair.
+First, we define the meaning of negation for pairs, which is simply to switch the order of the pair's elements.
 ```lean
 def pre_negate (x : Pair) : Pair := ⟨ x.q, x.p ⟩
 ```